msimonelli331/DevOpsEnv/README.md

    cacert=$(cat /etc/pki/ca-trust/source/anchors/ca.crt | base64 -w 0)
    ```

-5. Go to gitea webpage > Settings > Actions > Runners > Create new Runner > Copy the token
+5. Go to gitea webpage > Site Administration > Actions > Runners > Create new Runner > Copy the token

 6. base64 encode the runner token. **Note: You must use `echo -n` otherwise it will encode a newline character**